analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

 -   OpenOCD

     1. Maxim provides pre-built binaries for the Ubuntu 18.04 LTS distribution.
-The binaries can be downloaded from <!--TBD-->.
+The binaries can be downloaded from [here](https://github.com/MaximIntegratedAI/MAX78000_SDK/tree/master/Tools/OpenOCD).

     2. You also have the option of building OpenOCD from source.
 Visit <https://github.com/MaximIntegratedMicros/openocd> and follow the instructions in the README found there.